 Original Medicare pays for much, but not all of the cost for covered health care services and supplies.
-Medicare Supplements, including Medigap and Medicare Advantage insurance help pay for some of the uncovered expenses including co-payments, coinsurance and deductibles.
+Medicare (Medigap) Supplements help pay for some of the uncovered expenses including co-payments, coinsurance and deductibles.
 Some Medigap policies also cover medical care when you travel outside the U.S.

 Fast Facts About